mediacloudusr/teslaeedomus/README.md

 ### Tesla access token

-To create a Tesla access token, you can can use the [Tesla tokens app for Android](https://play.google.com/store/apps/details?id=net.leveugle.teslatokens&hl=fr).
+To get a Tesla access token, you can can use a Tesla token app [on Android](https://play.google.com/store/apps/details?id=net.leveugle.teslatokens&hl=fr) or [on iOS](https://apps.apple.com/us/app/auth-app-for-tesla/id1552058613).
 Token must be renewed every 6 weeks.

 ### Vehicle id